hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

 6. Once MobaXterm restarts you will be asked for the private key passphrase at launch.
 This will occur only once and after you introduce it correctly it will stay saved for all any following session.
-Double clicking on the shortcuts for the clusters shortcuts for the clusters and get connected directly.
+Double clicking on the shortcuts for the clusters should open the corresponding connection directly.